Jason McCord / Level Designer

 I designed and built the macro layout, and 15 of the 17 PoIs.

 When we started this project, we did not have the tools or the engine capable of supporting a map of this size.
 We were constantly breaking the map compiler and exceeding engine limitations, where then code would give us a little more rope.
+Here's a gif I created that showed Kings Canyon in different stages of completion.

 DESIGN BREAKDOWN